bblhd/fennec/README.md

 ## Usage

 While in the project folder, compile and link a fennec program using `<platform>/compile.sh <filename>.fen`.
-Output file will be an executable.
+Output file will be an executable and will end up in `./bin`.
-For example, to compile `test.fen` for 64 bit x86 Linux, use `linux_x86_64/compile.sh test.fen`
+For example, to compile `test.fen` for 64 bit x86 Linux, use `./linux_x86_64/compile.sh test.fen`, you can then run the program using `./bin/test`.

+While it may seem as though they support cross compiling, the linking scripts currently just use the resident `ld` command, which will attempt to link for your system.
+This is an issue that will be fixed in the future.

 Platforms available currently are `linux_x86_32`, `linux_x86_64`, and `macos_x86_64`.
 More will be added in future.

-Currently only compiles to limited platforms with limited capability, many features are unimplemented, such as type checking and an equivalent to C header files.
+Currently only compiles to x86 and isn't properly cross-platform, even on supported platforms.
+Type checking is currently unimplemented and some syntax isn't finalised, especially arrays and memory allocation.

 I would recommend against use in serious projects, as of yet.